hellohaptik/docs_haptik/docs/salesforce/index.md

 - Haptik IVA can also be configured to **fetch user information** stored in **Salesforce CRM** to personalize the conversation.
 - Haptik IVA identifies users based on the **identifier shared with the IVA** at the time of initiation of the conversation.
 The same can be used to query **Salesforce CRM** in an attempt to fetch more information about the user.
 - **Personalization** can be as simple as addressing users by name or involve making the IVA flows more smarter by avoiding asking details already gathered in **Salesforce CRM**.

+To read more about how to configure Ticketing Integration and Customer Data Integration, read [**here**](https://docs.haptik.ai/salesforce/setup-ti).

 ### Pre-requisites for Haptik and Salesforce integration